 If you have a complaint to make about the treatment of your information, please get in touch.
 You can make a complaint to MoneyPlace about the treatment or handling of your personal information by lodging a complaint with the Privacy Officer at firstname.lastname@example.org.

 If you are unsatisfied with the resolution, then you can escalate this further.
-MoneyPlace subscribes to the Financial Ombudsman Service (FOS), and external body who considers most privacy complaints of financial services providers.
+MoneyPlace subscribes to the Australian Financial Complaints Authority (AFCA), an external body who considers most privacy complaints of financial services providers.

 GPO Box 3